 2) Think about what you’re thinking about.
 Have you ever heard of neuroplasticity?
-It’s truth that shows how powerful our brains are if given the chance to grow and change.
+It shows how powerful our brains are if given a chance to grow and change.
 When we learn something new, we create new connections between neurons.
 Our brains become rewired to adapt to these learnings.
 While this is something that happens naturally, it can also be stimulated by feeding our brains with new thoughts and information.

-Teach your brain to create more positive thoughts by looking in the mirror each day and telling yourself your mantra.
+Teach your brain to create more positive thoughts by looking in the mirror and telling yourself your mantra each day.
 It could be something like: “I love _______ about myself.
-I am kind, confident and capable of anything I set my mind to.
+I am kind, confident, and capable of anything I set my mind to.
 I am healthy and thriving.”
 The sky’s the limit!
 Choose something that feels right for you but also pushes you to think positively.

 3) Identify the false stories and narratives inside your head.
 You know those negative thoughts about your body swirling inside your head?
 Your brain hears every single one of them and responds chemically to that negativity on a cellular level.
 What you believe causes how you behave and how you behave dictates your health.
-By bringing to light and then analyzing the negative stories you’re telling yourself, you take away their power.
+You take away their power by bringing them to light and then analyzing the negative stories you’re telling yourself.

 “The average person has about 50,000 thoughts each day, and each thought influences chemical messengers in your brain and how your body functions.” —Aimee E. Raupp

 As a Christian, the more I’ve made peace with my past and learned to rest in who I am in Christ, the more I’m reminded that I don’t have anything to prove to myself or anyone else.
 Self-love is all about being aware of where you place your identity and self-worth and learning to be ok with what makes you unique.